firstfederation

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

 If school is open to all children and your child is self-isolating then the work will be set through the class pages on the school website.
-The class teacher will make daily contact with you via Tapestry (EYFS/1) or Seesaw (Yr2-6) and will ring you during the week to see how you are getting on.
+The class teacher will make daily contact with you via Class Dojo (EYFS/1) or Google Classrooms (Yr2-6) and will ring you during the week to see how you are getting on.
 The work set will match the objectives covered in school and the work set in school will be adapted to make it accessible for you at home it may include online materials such a Oak Academy/BBC Bitesize lessons and White Rose Maths videos and worksheets.
 You can send work in to receive feedback from your teachers. |